robert7/txt2speech/README.md

 As it is a kind of "MVP" for my personal use case, parts of a quite hardcoded.

-It works only with Google Cloud account with activated billing,but there is a "free tier".
+It works only with Google Cloud account with activated billing, but there is a "free tier".
 Currently, 1M of input text per month should be free.
-So there will be no charge until some amount of processed data. for my use case there is quite a lot free.
+So there will be no charge until some amount of processed data.
+For my use case there is quite a lot free.

 See `--help` option for description of parameters.